 When done correctly the telling of The Love Story about the married couple can be one of the highlights of any wedding and to deliver this properly it requires skill in a few different areas and many DJs/MCs have discovered the hard way that just simply adding this to what they offer without undertaking the necessary training can result in terrible consequences.

-I have trained extensively to sharpen my skills in order to deliver this in a way that is touching, informative and hilarious, which includes courses with Mark Ferrell the original creator of delivering The Love Story at weddings, as well as many workshops in storytelling, scriptwriting, comedy, improv and delivering over a hundred speeches at Toastmasters International over the past five years.
-I also did over 20 gigs as a stand-up comedian on the London comedy open mic circuit, all to improve my ability to deliver a great Love Story for the couples I work with.
+I have trained extensively to sharpen my skills in order to deliver this in a way that is touching, informative and hilarious, which includes courses and workshops in storytelling, scriptwriting, comedy, improv and delivering over a hundred speeches at Toastmasters International over the past six years.
+I also did over 20 gigs as a stand-up comedian on the London comedy circuit, all to improve my ability to deliver a great Love Story for the couples I work with.

 I find out information from the bride and then from the groom separately so neither one are sure what the other has told me and then from that information create a script.
 Every story is different and for some it may concentrate on how the couple met, another story may have more focus on the proposal and another might concentrate on a breakup and getting back together that was pivotal in the relationship.
 The things they all have in common is that great attention is paid to the words used and to make it personal to each couple so that the story has many sentimental touching moments that moves the audience as well as hilarious moments that get some real belly laughs.